When things go wrong, and you make the relationship problem even worst

 If you agree with that, you would agree that every problem is not a problem.
 It is just a challenge, a question that needs an answer.
 It gives us the opportunity to bring out the best of ourselves and go through the struggle as winners.

 In fact, if a relationship doesn’t push you going forward and getting closer to the better version of yourself, something is wrong.
-I see two people in a relationship as two rivers.
+I see two people in a relationship like two rivers.
 They come from different streams and have a different pace of going into the big waters we call life.
 But when they meet each other there is only one question: Will they make the other’s travel easier?
 Will it become a powerful, pure and joyful journey?
 Will one of them steal the other’s energy and both will become small drops of muddy liquid, struggling to move forward?

 Emmet Fox says